NGeorgescu/ProjectEulerOneLiners/README.md

 a lot of the one-linerizing wouldn't be possible if not for functions like sp.primefactors() or np.sum().
 Running through these is enormously useful because it's hard to google for them, you get a lot of people just reimplementing there own LCM algorithm if you search 'python least common multiple'.
+Also if you engage in this behavior yourself you may have to write your own library, [which I did](https://github.com/Ngeorgescu/collatz) for the collatz problem.